Tonelllo/assignment1RT1/README.md

 An element which is missing from the script is object avoidance.
 With this I mean that if presented with this situation:
 ![caseBase](./img/caseBase.png?raw=true)
-The robot would not be able to see the object in front because no logic for it was developed.
+The robot would not be able to avoid the object in front because no logic for it was developed.
 The end result would be:
 ![caseError](./img/caseError.png?raw=true)